Learning

 AI Audiobook Director: Building a complex pipeline for professional book translation and multi-voice narration.

-- Multi-model Translation: Building a system that selects AI models based on literary genre for nuanced translation.
+- Multimodel Translation: Building a system that selects AI models based on literary genre for nuanced translation.

 - Context-Aware Direction: The system doesn’t just “read”; it acts (well - it can) as a director.
 It extracts character metadata to assign specific voices and contextual emotional cues.
 If a character is described as lisping or shouting in the text, the engine automatically generates prompts to adapt the speech patterns accordingly.

-- Multi-model Orchestration: Using genre-specific LLMs for translation and high-fidelity TTS (like Coqui/Google TTS Studio) for final audio production.
+- Multimodel Orchestration: Using genre-specific LLMs for translation and high-fidelity TTS (like Coqui/Google TTS Studio) for final audio production.

-- The Roadmap: Currently wrapping the workflow into a one Django-based app with integrated
+- The Roadmap: Currently wrapping the workflow into a one Django-based app with integrated credit/payment systems—mostly as a playground to see how far I can push automated content creation before I get bored.

 - Django+htmx: ★★★★☆, google-cloud: ★★★☆☆, OpenAI: ★★★★☆, PyTorch: ★★★☆☆, COQUI: ★★☆☆☆